luketpickering/GiBUU-t2k-dev/dox/Quickstart.md

   - `$ Generate_MiniBooNE_numuCC_CH2_Events_GIBUU`
   - Make a coffee, or three.

-  If you want to up the stats, pass an integer as an argument to the `Generate_MiniBooNE_numuCC_CH2_Events_GIBUU`, this will set `input:num_runs_SameEnergy`.
+  If you want to up the stats, pass an integer as an argument to `Generate_MiniBooNE_numuCC_CH2_Events_GIBUU`, this will set `input:num_runs_SameEnergy`.
 This will increase the time to generate linearly with the number passed.
 Passing `10` will generate O(1.6E5)